 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Greenville were higher than average in January and February of 2020.1 That pattern reversed in March, and new filings fell to nearly zero in April.
-Filings have increased since then, but remain below historical averages.
+Eviction filings in Greenville (Greenville County) were higher than average in January and February of 2020.1 That pattern reversed in March, and new filings fell to nearly zero in April 2020, after which filings increased.

 Greenville County is divided into 111 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2